by Sharon Henry

 An Oxford day trip to the ‘ City of Dreaming Spires ‘ (name attributed to its spire-topped buildings) is the perfect getaway from London with plenty of things to do and see in a short space of time, many of them free!

 We took a self guided walking tour on our day trip to Oxford and crammed in quite a bit of the Oxford attractions.
-Click here for a downloadable map.
+The city is small enough to explore by foot with places of interest just a stone’s throw from the next.

 What To See In Oxford